vyjith/multiple_websites/README.md

 --------------------------------------------------

 # Description

-This is a simple multiple website creating scripts using bash script and this is very helphul for your, I belive.
 --------------------------------------------------

+This is a simple multiple website creating scripts using bash script and this is very helphul for you, I belive.

 ## Source code
 ```sh